NIHR Development and Skills Enhancement - Round 7 Guidance Notes

 Annex B: Submission Flow Diagram

 This flow diagram shows the steps for submitting an application.
-The applicant starts the application and adds the participant and signatory details.
-The participants and signatories can then login and confirm their participation and signatories can complete the relevant sections of the form.
+The applicant starts the application and adds participant and signatory details.
+The participants and signatories can then log in and confirm their participation and signatories can complete the sections of the form as directed.
 The applicant can continue entering data and completes all relevant sections of the form (step 3).
-The applicant then ‘Validates’ and presses the ‘Submit’ button.
+The applicant then presses the ‘Submit’ button.
 Once the applicant submits, signatories will receive automated emails to approve the application.
-Signatories must log in and approve the application - rejection of the application by any individual at this stage will return the application to step 3.
-Once approved the application is then fully submitted to NIHR for consideration.
+However, automated ‘out of office’ replies to these emails will not be relayed to the applicant.
+Once all signatories have approved the application, it is automatically submitted to NIHR for consideration.
+Rejection of the application by any individual at this stage will return the application to step 3.

-- ACF and CLs (including NIHR badged locally funded)
+- Clinical Lectureship (including NIHR badged locally funded)

 An NIHR Academy member based within NIHR Infrastructure or Schools should satisfy all three of the bullets points below: